J-F-Liu/knowledge/src/Math/linear_algebra.md

 A homogeneous system always has the solution $x=0$.
 This is called the _trivial solution_.
 Any nonzero solution is called _nontrivial_.

 The equation $Ax=0$ has a nontrivial solution $\iff$ there is a free variable $\iff$ A has a column without a pivot position.

+$Ax=0$ means x is orthogonal to every row of A, because its inner product is zero.
+Every x in the null space of A is orthogonal to the row space of A.
+Every y in the null space of Aᵀ is orthogonal to the column space of A.

 The set of solutions to a homogeneous equation $Ax=0$ is a span.
 The number of free variables is called the _dimension_ of the solution set.